 The fusion of the semantic and instance segmentations is an intricate task due to their inherent overlap and scale difference.
-To solve this task, we propose a novel probabilistic fusion module, illustrated in \figref{fig:fusionmodule}, which leverages the predicted probabilities and uncertainties of our semantic and instance segmentation heads.
+To solve this task, we propose a novel fusion module, illustrated in \figref{fig:fusionmodule}, which leverages the predicted probabilities and uncertainties of our semantic and instance segmentation heads.

 First, we obtain a set of instances from the instance segmentation head with their corresponding mask logits, bounding box, class, and class probabilities.
-The latter are calculated using \eqref{prob_equation} and are then used to discard instance predictions below a probability threshold of $0.5$.
+The latter are calculated using \eqref{prob_equation} and are then used to discard instance predictions below a probability of $0.5$.
 Next, we resize the mask logits to match the input image resolution.
 To solve the overlap problem among instance masks, we first take the sigmoid of the mask logits and convert them into binary masks.
 Then, if the overlap between the masks is greater than 0.5, we keep the one with the highest probability and discard the others.
-After a softplus operation, we apply \eqref{prob_equation} and (\ref{unc_equation}) to convert the logits into instance mask probability and uncertainty tensors P$_\text{I}$ and U$_\text{I}$, respectively.
+After a softplus operation, we apply \eqref{prob_equation} and (\ref{unc_equation}) to convert the logits into instance mask probability and uncertainty tensors P$_\text{I}$ and U$_\text{I}$, respectively. \rule{0pt}{0.5ex}

-Similarly, we employ the semantic segmentation logits to obtain corresponding probability and uncertainty tensors U$_\text{S}$ and P$_\text{S}$, respectively.
-These are converted into secondary instance mask probability and uncertainty tensors P$_\text{SI}$ and U$_\text{SI}$, respectively, by only keeping the values from P$_\text{S}$ and U$_\text{S}$ within the bounding box provided by a particular instance and zeroing out all other values.
-To fuse these with the corresponding primary tensors, we simply take the averages: $\text{P}_\text{F} = (\text{P}_\text{I} + \text{P}_\text{SI})/2$ and uncertainties $\text{U}_\text{F} = (\text{U}_\text{I} + \text{U}_\text{SI})/2$.
+Similarly, we employ the semantic segmentation logits to obtain corresponding probability and uncertainty tensors P$_\text{S}$ and U$_\text{S}$, respectively.
+These are converted into instance mask probability and uncertainty tensors P$_\text{SI}$ and U$_\text{SI}$, respectively, by only keeping the values from P$_\text{S}$ and U$_\text{S}$ within the bounding box provided by a particular instance and zeroing out all other values.
+To fuse these with the corresponding primary tensors, it suffices to take the averages: $\text{P}_\text{F} = (\text{P}_\text{I} + \text{P}_\text{SI})/2$ and uncertainties $\text{U}_\text{F} = (\text{U}_\text{I} + \text{U}_\text{SI})/2$.
 This averaging allows to consider the semantic uncertainty within each instance bounding box as well.
 Note that we do not have to deal with scaling issues here, since we are fusing probabilities and uncertainties instead of logits.
 The magnitude of the final uncertainty is determined by calibration, as discussed in Section \ref{sec:lambda}.